jackcrosbie/hackathon-feb/README.md

 ### Device testing
 This website was tested natively on these devices:
+- Desktop Computer (25" screen)
+- Acer Aspire 5 (15" screen)

-It was also tested on these devices thru Mozilla- and Google dev tools:
+It was also tested on these devices with Mozilla- and Google dev tools:

 ### Browser testing